orkes-io/docs/docs/reference-docs/system-tasks/update-secret.md

 | inputparameters.**_secrets.secretKey** | The name of the secret key to be updated.
 It can be [passed as a variable](https://orkes.io/content/developer-guides/passing-inputs-to-task-in-conductor). | Required. |
 | inputparameters.**_secrets.secretValue** | The new value for the secret key.
 It can be [passed as a variable](https://orkes.io/content/developer-guides/passing-inputs-to-task-in-conductor). | Required. |

-## Task definition
+## Task configuration

-This is the JSON schema for an Update Secret task definition.
+This is the task configuration for an Update Secret task.

 ```json
 {